hfiref0x/VBoxHardenedLoader/Binary/linux.md

-Although this leader was initially created for use with Windows VirtualBox version, part of it can be used on Linux version as well.
+Although this loader was initially created for use with Windows VirtualBox version, part of it can be used on Linux version as well.

 Patching VirtualBox on Linux